 About the Play and Creative Team

 A young teacher from “big city” Saskatchewan arrives in a town is overgrown by forest to be the principal at a school that is in a cage.
-Now a wild dog has figured out how to get through the fence… what have I gotten myself into?
+Now a wild dog has figured out how to get through the fence… what has she gotten herself into?

-One versatile performer and three chalkboards tell a goofy and heartwarming story about a 23-year-old principal and a wild bear-dog in Northern Saskatchewan.
+One versatile performer and three chalkboards tell a goofy and heartwarming story about a 23-year old principal in Northern Saskatchewan.